BahramRousta/DorsaProject/README.md

     GET /total
 **Response:**

     Returns a JSON object containing the total of all a and b that have been requested so far.
+For reach to this api user must first login.
     {
       "total": 10.0
     }